 Manage your emotions

 Irritability and anger are the emotions of the liver.
 They can be difficult to safely release but my suggestion is to do just that.
-Exercise can help move liver stagnation and prevent emotional outburst and frustration.
+In TCM, exercise is thought to help move liver stagnation and prevent emotional outburst and frustration.
 Start getting your body moving more vigorously.
 Boxing and martial arts classes or a good run works for me, but find a recipe of success tailored just for you by giving many activities a go until you find your perfect fit.

-The liver opens into the eyes, so having clear bright, moist eyes are a display of a healthy balanced liver.
+The liver opens into the eyes, so in TCM, having clear bright, moist eyes is a display of a healthy balanced liver.
 Eye exercises are recommended during spring.
 There are many you can do to help increase your vision and focus also to strengthen your eye muscles.
 You can find some great exercises to get you started here.

-Yoga is fantastic for your liver and gallbladder as we incorporate lots of twists!
-Think of wringing yourself out.
-Why?
-They are detoxifying, stretching the intercostal muscles and the hypochondriac region (ribcage) which are where some powerful liver points are located.
+Yoga incorporates lots of twists which help wiht stretching the intercostal muscles and the hypochondriac region (ribcage) which are where some powerful liver points are located.
 Twists exercise your eyes when you look towards the direction your twisting and some twisting postures also require you to focus and balance.
 Side opening stretches and squats also open up the liver and gallbladder meridians encouraging the free flow of qi.

 Some postures I highly recommend incorporating into your day or into your current yoga practice for spring are: